Advice on Moving to France as a Foreigner

 France is an amazing place to visit.
-There is always something to do there; from tasting its delicious food to the incredible history and culture.
+There is always something to do there; from tasting its delicious food to learning about its incredible history and culture.
 However, moving to France, as a foreigner, is a very different experience from simply making a trip there.
-If you’re considering immigrating to France as an expat, check out our guide with details on everything you need to know.
+If you’re thinking about becoming an expat in France, be sure to check out our guide.
+It has details on everything that you’ll need to know.

 French Visas and Work Permits

 Except for some European and Swiss citizens, most foreign travelers need a visa to travel to France.
-If you plan to stay longer than three months, you may also need a France residence permit.
+If you plan to stay longer than three months, you may also need a French residence permit.

 If you plan to work in France, then you will need a work permit.
 French work permits are linked to residency, so you may need to have a job in France already before you move there.
 To find out which visa suits your situation best, check out this guide to French work visas and permits.

-Regardless of your nationality or line of work, you must register with the French government within three months of your move.
-If you’re self-employed, make sure you’re up to speed on the updated regulations.
+Regardless of your nationality or type of work, you must register with the French government within three months of your move.
+If you’re self-employed, make sure you’re aware of the latest updated regulations.

-With the new micro-enterprise regime, you may be able to register as a small business.
+France also has a micro-enterprise program, which means you may be able to register as a small business.
 You will need to register as self-employed, file a series of forms, and, in some cases, take a business administration course.
 Learn more about the program here.

 Bank Accounts in France

 Once your visa and work permits are in order, you’ll probably want to open a bank account.
 Learn how to pick the right bank for you.
 A French bank account will make it easier for your employer to pay you and some French landlords insist you have a French bank account for rent payments.

 Related: Cost of Living in Paris

-If the state coverage is not enough, you can increase your coverage with a private health insurance plan to gain access to the best hospitals in France.
+If the PUMa is not enough for you, you can increase your coverage with a private health insurance plan, which will give you access to the best hospitals in France.